 2. The traditional celebration of Songkran

-Although most people associate Songkran with large water fights, in Thai belief Songkran is not only about these water fights.
+Although most people associate Songkran with large water fights, in Thai belief, Songkran is not only about these water fights.
 In fact, for Thai, Songkran is all about wash away your sins and bad luck and have a fresh start together with your family in the new Buddhist year.
 In the past, Songkran was always celebrated on a different date, but nowadays Songkran officially starts on the 13th of April.
 On the first and official day of Songkran, most Thai will visit a temple in the morning.
-During their visit, Thai will perform different kinds of rituals, which they always do when visiting a temple.
-For example, making offers such as food offers or medicine offers, worship and pray, donate and mediate.
-None of these rituals is obligated, and each individual can do whatever he or she feels comfortable with.
+During their visit, Thai will perform different kinds of rituals, like the ones they always do when visiting a temple.
+For example, making offers with food offers or medicine, worship and pray, donate and meditate.
+None of these rituals are obligated, and each individual can do whatever he or she feels comfortable with.

 There are other rituals which are solely used during Songkran.
 The most common ritual is called Song Nam Phra, which means sprinkling Buddha images with perfumed water and flowers.
 This cleansing of Buddha is what Songkran is all about, and Thai believe it will bring good luck and fortune.
 Another common ritual is donating sand back to the temple.
 The reason for this is that Thai believe that visitors of temples take sand with them under their shoe each time they visit a temple.
 During Songkran, people can give back all the small bits of sand under their shoes by donating sand.